Loading

 What is a Patio?

-Patios are outdoor seating areas that are flush with the ground and often made of concrete.
-(Although concrete is considered the most popular building material for a patio, you may also choose stone, gravel, and other materials for a patio.
+Patios are outdoor seating areas that are flush with the ground and most commonly made of concrete.
+(You may also opt for stone, gravel, brick, and other materials for a patio.)

-One of the most important considerations for those weighing installing a patio or deck is whether or not your ground is level.
-Since patios sit on the ground, a patio needs to sit on a flat surface.
+One of the most important considerations for those deciding between a patio or deck is whether or not your ground is level.
+Since patios sit on the ground, a patio requires a flat surface.
 Alternatively, you can shore up the ground so it’ll be flat.

 Decking vs. Cement Patio Cost

-The costs of decking vs paving are difficult to weigh because there are several material options to consider.
+The costs of decking vs. paving are difficult to weigh because there are several material options to consider.
 But including all necessary substructures and fasteners, the average cost of decking is about $9 per square foot.
 The pricing of paving with brick is about $6 per square foot, while paving with concrete is closer to $4 per square foot.
 You can double these estimates to help approximate the cost of labor.
-Making your patio a DIY project can help you save even more on your patio.
+Making your patio a DIY project can help you save even more.

 Is it cheaper to build a deck or concrete patio?